differs/BrainWords/README.md

 What guarantees are there that you will pay me 50% when I find the private key?</br>
 If you have found several addresses, start small and build up.</br>
-There are no guarantees anywhere, the challenge is designed for trust.<hr>
+The challenge is designed for trust.<hr>

 I have a RTX 3060 TI card, and I have a low speed, how can speed up?</br>
 In the new drivers for 30xx Ti, a limiter is installed that slows down the speed by half.</br>